Dear Prospective Surrogate,

 We met while both living in California and connected on a dating app looking for other Jewish singles.
 A number of amazing coincidences had us both quickly convinced that we were meant to be together.
 Our motto from the start was “embrace the adventure” but we never realized quite what that would mean.
 Within a few months we were engaged and a wedding date set.
 Since we were both in our mid to late 30s and had dreams of a large family, we planned to start a family right after our wedding.

 During our honeymoon, everything changed.
-L noticed a bump under the skin on her thigh and knew that the Melanoma she had battled on and off for 6 years was back.
+L noticed a bump under the skin on her thigh and knew that the Melanoma she had battled 6 years prior was back.
 Tests upon our return confirmed Stage 3 cancer and L immediately had to begin a new type of chemotherapy.
 The drug’s effect on her fertility was unknown so on the doctor’s advice we quickly went through the process of embryo creation.
-L did treatment for a year and then waited for another year for the drugs to completely leave her system and there to be no signs of cancer on her PET scans.
+Laila did treatment for a year and then waited for another year for the drugs to completely leave her system and there to be no signs of cancer on her PET scans.

 Two years after our wedding, we said some prayers and set some intentions, and almost immediately became pregnant naturally.
-S was born in June 2020 in Oakland, CA in the midst of the pandemic and was in so many ways a miracle baby.
+S was born in mid 2020 in California in the midst of the pandemic and was in so many ways a miracle baby.

 While L was pregnant, she couldn’t have any PET scans which would have exposed the baby to radiation.
-A few months after S was born, L had her first scan in a year: the cancer was back and it had spread to her lung.
+A few months after S was born, L had her first scan in a year: the cancer was back.
 We were devastated.
-We thought that treatment had been a cure but it had only created enough of a window for S to be born.

-After almost two years, we are still living with L’s parents, and L is closing in on the end of this round of treatment.
-However, the doctors have advised against attempting another natural pregnancy because of the unknown effects of the chemotherapy on fertility, the very high risk of the cancer returning during the pregnancy and the painful decisions that could involve, and the possibility that the pregnancy itself could lead to a recurrence.
+More than two years later, L has completed her treatment and is cancer free with a great long term outlook and a multitude of new treatments coming available should the cancer return.
+However, the doctors have advised against attempting another natural pregnancy because of the unknown effects of the chemotherapy on fertility and the possibility that the pregnancy may have caused the previous recurrence and could do so again.
 Rather than risk that, we are turning to surrogacy as a safe and healthy way to have a second child.

 In truth, we are so grateful for S and in the grand scheme of things, if he was our only child, we would be content.
 But for S’s sake and for L’s, we would like to have one more miracle child and we are looking for the kind soul who will help us do that and “embrace the adventure.”